aergoio/litetree/README.md

 #### Not yet available:

-These commands could be implemented if required:
+These commands can be implemented if required:

 - Showing the commit and SQL log/history for a branch:
 	```